PROPERTY OF A PRIVATE COLLECTOR, NEW YORK

-We are very grateful to Dr. Dieter Koepplin for his assistance in cataloguing this lot.
+We are grateful to Anne Lowenthal for confirming the attribution and her help in cataloguing this painting.

 Please call 1-800-555-5555 to order a print catalog for this sale.